versehe/AB_Testing_Notebook/README.md

   *  takes too long to collect. e.g. re-purchase of a car

 * one metric vs multiple metrics?
-  *  generally single metric is eaiser to evaluate and avoid chaos
+  *  generally single metric is eaiser to evaluate and avoid chaos.
   *  if you have multiple metrics need to be evaluate, try to make it as a composite metric such as OEC(overall evaluation criterion).
 But the tricky part is how to set the weights of different metrics to this composite metric.

 * Additional resource to collect data?